 23572 – Child under 14 in car

 “Under the influence” of Alcohol Defined

 Under the influence of alcohol is defined as “your physical or mental abilities are impaired to such a degree that you no longer have the ability to drive with the caution characteristic of a sober person of ordinary prudence under the same or similar circumstances.”

 You Have Two Cases

-If you have been arrested for DUI, you have two problems – A DMV problem and a criminal court problem.
-The DMV and the Court process are separate and each must be fought independently.
-The DMV case relates to your CA driving privilege and whether your license will be returned, suspended, or revoked.
-The Court case deals with punishment for the crime of DUI and may include jail time, fines, alcohol education classes, license suspensions, probation, vehicle impound, installation of an ignition interlock device or a combination of these things.
-Sentencing enhancements may increase punishment and length of license suspension.
+If you are arrested for DUI, you have two problems – A DMV problem and a criminal court problem.
+The DMV and Court processes are separate, and each must be fought independently.
+The DMV case relates to your California driving privilege and license suspension.
+The Court case deals with DUI punishment and may include jail, fines, DUI classes, license suspensions, formal probation, vehicle impound, installation of an ignition interlock or a combination of these things.
+Sentencing enhancements increases punishment.

 Important – DMV Hearing Date MUST BE SET Within 10 days of arrest